Skip navigation

 • Read pressure and temperature gauges or displays and record data in engineering logs.

-• Record in ships' logs data such as weather conditions and distances traveled.
+• Record data in ships' logs, such as weather conditions or distances traveled.

 • Relay specified signals to other ships, using visual signaling devices, such as blinker lights or semaphores.